open-mmlab/mmocr/configs/textrecog/sar/README.md

     -   Instead, we randomly selected `2.4m` patches from `Syn90k`, `2.4m` from `SynthText` and `1.2m` from `SynthAdd`, and grouped all data together.
 See [config](https://download.openmmlab.com/mmocr/textrecog/sar/sar_r31_academic.py) for details.
 -   We used 48 GPUs with `total_batch_size = 64 * 48` in the experiment above to speedup training, while keeping the `initial lr = 1e-3` unchanged.

-## References

-<a id="1">[1]</a> Li, Hui and Wang, Peng and Shen, Chunhua and Zhang, Guyu.
-Show, attend and read: A simple and strong baseline for irregular text recognition.
-In AAAI 2019.

 ## Citation